 Its degradation is confirmed by low-temperature properties analysis; CFPP is from initial - 3oC, after production, at the time of the study increased to 3oC.

-Degradation is also confirmed by a decrease in oxidative stability, starting at 12.7h, at about 7 h, with a growth and viscosity increase of 4.49 mm²/s (cST) to 4.95 mm²/s (cST)., which precludesthe use of this biodiesel as a commercial one since it is no longer in line with EN14214.
+Degradation is also confirmed by a decrease in oxidative stability, starting at 12.7h, at about 7 h, with a growth and viscosity increase of 4.49 mm²/s (cST) to 4.95 mm²/s (cST)., which precludes the use of this biodiesel as a commercial one since it is no longer in line with EN14214.
 This has already been evidence of the "aged" biodiesel, and other parameters, such as acid and peroxide number, have not been determined.

 Although some literature data indicate that more stable types of FAME can be stored for a year or more, it is generally recommended that FAME storage time be limited to a maximum of six months.
 Basically, diesel blends have a longer shelf life than B100, depending on the type of FAME and added additives.
 Even in the case of diesel blends, the recommendation for maximum storage is also no more than six months.
 In practice, FAME should not be stored for longer than this time because it is "aging" in the storage tank, increasing the acidity, viscosity, and creating different types of deposits (gums, lacquers).In order to monitor the quality of FAME during storage, indicators such as oxidation stability, acid number, viscosity, water and sediment must be determined.
 All these parameters can be used as indicators of whether FAME complies with EN 14214.